INFORMATION for Applicants

 Once they are satisfied that a project is eligible for support by the Trust, applicants can bring a project or proposal to its attention by one of the following methods:

-- Network Rail or the Highways Agency Historical Railways Estate can request a visit to a specific location, arising from a proposal for work included in their investment or maintenance programmes.
+- Network Rail or Highways England Historical Railways Estate can request a visit to a specific location, arising from a proposal for work included in their investment or maintenance programmes.

-- Network Rail, the Highways Agency Historical Railways Estate, a train operating company or a tenant of railway property can submit, in writing, a brief description of the proposal, an order of cost estimate, photographs and preliminary drawings if available.
+- Network Rail, Highways England Historical Railways Estate, a train operating company or a tenant of railway property can submit, in writing, a brief description of the proposal, an order of cost estimate, photographs and preliminary drawings if available.

 The Trust will then assess the proposal and decide in principle whether or not to support it.
 It will then inform the applicant of its decision.